 Preserving the green spaces in Japan

 The tree doctors are highly skilled in trimming any branches that appear sick or are preventing other branches from growing.
-They also keep an eye out for fungi, as these rot the branch from the inside, meaning the branch is more likely to fall.
+They also keep an eye out for mushrooms as these rot the branch from the inside, meaning the branch is more likely to fall.

 Hirosaki Style Management

+Hirosaki style management was first introduced in the 1960’s.
 The way sakuramoris take care of sakura trees originated from the highly successful pruning methods used by Hirosaki’s apple farmers.
 Local farmers grew apples on the lower part of the trees to facilitate harvest, and this technique has proved useful for managing sakura today.

 Related content: The world’s friendliest cities